Skip to main content

 While direct pharmacogenomic guidelines for primary hormones like testosterone or estradiol are still developing, the field has made significant strides in understanding how genetics affect medications commonly used in conjunction with hormonal optimization protocols.
 Many individuals undergoing endocrine system support are also managing related conditions such as cholesterol, depression, or pain, and the drugs for these conditions often have well-established pharmacogenomic guidelines.

-For example, many selective serotonin reuptake inhibitors (SSRIs), used to manage mood symptoms that can accompany hormonal fluctuations, are metabolized by the and enzymes.
+For example, many selective serotonin reuptake inhibitors (SSRIs), used to manage mood symptoms that can accompany hormonal fluctuations, are metabolized by the CYP2D6 and CYP2C19 enzymes.
 A patient with a “poor metabolizer” status for CYP2D6 may experience a buildup of a specific SSRI, leading to a higher risk of side effects at a standard dose.

 Conversely, an “ultrarapid metabolizer” might clear the drug so quickly that it provides little therapeutic benefit.
 CPIC provides specific guidance on dose adjustments or alternative drug choices for many SSRIs based on a patient’s CYP2D6 or CYP2C19 genotype.